Early retirement has become a popular financial goal. And well it should be. Even if you never retire early, just knowing that you can is liberating!

 The Roth conversion ladder will enable you to make early withdrawals from your Roth account until you are 59 ½ and can begin making penalty-free withdrawals for your non-Roth retirement accounts.
 It will also prevent you from having to draw down non-retirement accounts.

-There is one downside to the Roth conversion ladder, which is a problem with all forms of Roth conversions, and that’s that you will have to pay regular income tax on the amount of retirement assets converted to a Roth IRA.
+There is one downside to the Roth conversion ladder, which is a problem with all forms of Roth conversions, and that’s that you will have to pay regular income tax on the number of retirement assets converted to a Roth IRA.

 But that may be a price worth paying if it means you’ll be able to have a generous early retirement income to go with that early retirement.